giscus/giscus/README.md

 ## how it works

 When giscussions loads, the [GitHub Discussions search API][search-api] is used to find the Discussion associated with the page based on a chosen mapping (URL, `pathname`, `<title>`, etc.).
+If a matching discussion cannot be found, the giscussions bot will automatically create a discussion the first time someone comments.

-To comment, visitors must [authorize the giscussions app][authorization] to post on their behalf using the GitHub OAuth flow.
+To comment, visitors must authorize the [giscussions app][giscussions-app] to [post on their behalf][authorization] using the GitHub OAuth flow.
 Alternatively, visitors can comment on the GitHub Discussion directly.
 You can moderate the comments on GitHub.

 ## contributing